On the structure of the $RO(G)$-graded homotopy of $H\underline{M}$ for cyclic $p$-groups: The positive cone of H for arbitrary

 \subsection{The constant Mackey functor \texorpdfstring{$\Z$}{}}

 In this subsection we will describe the structure of the positive cone of $H\Z$.
 Recall the Mackey functor $\Z$ is given by $\Z(H)=\mathbb{Z}$ for $H\subset G$.
 Using transitivity, the restrictions and transfers are determined by $\res^H_K=1$ and $\tr^H_K=2$ when $[H:K]=2$.
+Since $\Z$ is actually a Green functor, the positive cone of $H\Z$ has a ring structure.
 The reader can compare the following result with \cite{HHRc}.

 \begin{theorem} Let $G=C_{2^k},k\geq 1$.
 Then we have

 \end{theorem} \begin{proof} The result is true for $k=1$ by \cite{Duggerthesis}, \cite{Gre18} and \cite{Zeng17}.
 It is true for $k=2$ by \cite{Yan22HZ}.
 Assume it is true for $k-1$.
 For $G=C_{2^{k}}$, the relations can be readily deduced from Proposition \ref{prop mackey av} and Proposition \ref{prop au relation}.
 We are left to show that we have the additive splitting